AdaCore/gnatstudio/docs/users_guide/extending.rst

 overridden it in his own preferences file.

-Any setting you defined in the customization files is overridden by a specification of that preference in the user's preferences file
+Any setting you defined in the customization files is overridden by a specification of that preference in the user's preferences file.

 The :file:`<pref>` tag is mostly intended for use in themes (see :ref:`Creating_themes`).